braejan/evm-open-tickets/README.md

 ## License

-OpenTickets for ethereum virtual machine is released under the [GLP-3.0](LICENSE).
+OpenTickets for ethereum virtual machine is released under the [GLP-3.0](LICENSE) License.